ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 ## Terminology

-This document borrows the following terms from other documents:
+This document makes use of the following terms from other documents:

 * "conceptual messages" as defined in {{Section 8 of -rats-arch}}
 * "freshness" and "epoch" as defined in {{Section 10 of -rats-arch}}